Pair Production in time-dependent Electric field at Finite times: Pair Production in Sauter-pulse electric field

 \section{Pair Production in Sauter-pulse electric field}

-A spatially uniform external background is a common approximation of the electromagnetic field near the focal region of two counter-propagating laser pulses along the z-axis, generating a standing wave \cite{Nakajima:2004tn,Blaschke:2008wf}.
-In general, the pair-production process takes place close to the electric field maximum ( comparable to the critical field limit), where the magnetic field vanishes.
+A spatially uniform external field background is a common approximation of the electromagnetic field near the focal region of two counter-propagating laser pulses along the z-axis, generating a standing wave \cite{Nakajima:2004tn,Blaschke:2008wf}.
+In general, the pair-production process takes place close to the electric field maximum (comparable to the critical field limit), where the magnetic field vanishes.
 Despite the fact that laser fields typically include many optical cycles, in this case, we examine a relatively simple model of the external field made up of the Sauter profile, which can be thought of as an extremely short laser pulse.

 where $\tau $ is the duration of pulse, and $E_0$ is field strength.
 This electric field exponentially goes to zero for $ |t | >> \tau.$ In the limit of $ \tau \rightarrow \infty$ the electric field becomes homogeneous in time.
-We can choose a gauge in which $A_0 = 0$ and the vector potential associated with the electric field is $ (0,0, A(t)= - \int dt E(t)).$ After the integration, we find the Sauter-type gauge potential, \be{ A \brt = -E_0 \tau \Tanh, } with $ A(t=0) =0.$ The left panel of figure~\ref{fig:ea} shows the temporal profile of the electric field given by Eq.\eqref{ef}.
+We can choose a gauge in which $A_0 = 0$ and the vector potential associated with the electric field is $ (0,0, A(t)= - \int dt E(t)).$ After the integration, we find the Sauter-type gauge potential,

+with $ A(t=0) =0.$ The left panel of figure~\ref{fig:ea} shows the temporal profile of the electric field given by Eq.\eqref{ef}.
 Its peak height is attained at $t = 0$, its half height is reached at $t = \pm 0.81 \tau $, and at $ t = \pm \tau $, the pulse amplitude has already dropped to $ 41 \%$ of its peak height, followed by a further dramatic reduction well below $10 \% $ at $t = \pm 2 \tau $.

 Originally, Sauter explored the Dirac equation within an inhomogeneous scalar potential $V(z) = V_0 \tsech{\frac{z}{d}}^2$ \cite{Sauter:1932gsa}.
 Since the problem is essentially reduced to solving a one-dimensional differential equation, the potential can also be addressed with a similar functional dependence on time, as given by Eq.~\eqref{ef}.
 In 1970, the vacuum instability in a time-dependent Sauter-like electric field was initially examined by N. B. Narozhny et al. \cite{Narozhnyi:1970uv}.
 Subsequently, many researchers revisited this topic, finding it practical to test various approaches, including approximate methods, in the specific context being considered.
 Examples include Refs.\cite{Hebenstreit:2010vz,Kohlfurst:2012rb,Dabrowski:2016tsx,Gelis:2015kya,Bialynicki-Birula:2011lzb}, and the references therein.
 However, for the sake of completeness, we reproduce the essential steps and find out the expression for the single-particle distribution function, $f(\bm{p},t)$, utilizing the solution of the differential equation.